Joekd1/nand2tetris-part1/02/README.md

 First try: I compute each operation using the specific gate and use Mux16 to select whether it is performed or not.
 Each output is then fed as the input of the next operation.

-Gotchas: In order to output zr I needed to use *Or8way* gat.
-This requires splitting the output of the 16-bit into twp 8-bit parts.
+Gotchas: In order to output zr I needed to use *Or8way* gate.
+This requires splitting the output of the 16-bit into two 8-bit parts.
 It's impossible to index or subscript internal pins in HDL.
-I used a work around that uses two Mux16 but output the lower and upper bits seperately.
+I used a work around that uses two Mux16 but outputs the lower and upper bits seperately.
 I have a "smell" that this is not the most optimal approach.
 There are perhaps way more Mux16 gates than required.
 Will investiaget this and see.

+Verdict: I used one Mux16 and routed the 8-bit parts, ng and the full output from it.
+I think it's sufficently optimized now.
+As the code gets more complex I am getting more careful with the naming, to make it more readable.